Sweet to Tart, Buttery to Crisp: A Farmers Market Guide to Pears

 European Pears

-Although European pears seem to signify fall, their harvest season actually starts in summer, when they are picked green, or before they are fully ripe.
-European varieties, Pyrus communis, contain a ripening enzyme that’s triggered by cooler temperatures, so after they are picked, they are placed in cold storage, where they spend about 30 days to ripen.
-Pears ripen from the inside out, so unripe pears will be hard and not as sweet, while overripening can make them soft and mealy.
-Unripe pears can be left to ripen at room temperature.
+Although European varieties seem to signify fall, their harvest season actually starts in summer.
+Farmers pick them when they are green, or before they are fully ripe.
+European varieties, Pyrus communis, contain a ripening enzyme that’s triggered by cooler temperatures.
+So after they are picked, they are placed in cold storage, where they spend about 30 days to ripen.
+Pears ripen from the inside out, so unripe fruit will be hard and not as sweet, while overripening can make them soft and mealy.

 These varieties are pyriform, or pear-shaped, and their flesh is soft and sweet.
-European pears are favored by chefs for poaching or baking, since they hold their shape well when cooked.
+Chefs favor European varieties for poaching or baking, since they hold their shape well when cooked.

-Bartlett pears: Available in deep red or yellow-green with a rosy blush, this variety is what many picture when they hear “pear.”
-Aomboon “Boonie” Deasy, the farmer of K&J Orchards and owner of Pomet restaurant in Oakland, says it’s the most popular pear at the farmers market.
-Bartlett pears tend to brighten in color as they ripen, and their deep flavor and sweetness make them a good choice for canning or making preserves.
+Bartlett pears: This variety is what many picture when they hear “pear.”
+Available in deep red or yellow-green with a rosy blush, Bartletts tend to brighten in color as they ripen.
+Aomboon “Boonie” Deasy, the farmer of K&J Orchards and owner of Pomet restaurant in Oakland, says it’s the farms’ most popular.
+Their deep flavor and sweetness make them a good choice for canning or making preserves.

 Bosc pears: This variety’s warm brown color with a speckled texture visually sets it apart from other varieties.
-Bosc pears are crisp with a honey sweetness, complemented by spices like cloves, nutmeg, and cinnamon.
+Boscs are crisp with a honey sweetness, complemented by spices like cloves, nutmeg, and cinnamon.
 Their firmer texture makes them useful for baking or poaching.

-Conference pears: This is a medium-sized pear with an elongated neck.
+Conference pears: This is a medium-sized variety with an elongated neck.
 When picked, the skin is greenish-brown, and the color pales to yellow as the fruit ripens.
-The amount of russeting on this pear depends on the weather conditions during growing.
+The amount of russeting on this variety depends on the weather conditions during growing.
 Conference pears’ flesh is fine textured and tastes very sweet.

-French Butter pears: These green, teardrop-shaped pears are sweet with a slight acidity.
+French Butter pears: This green, teardrop-shaped variety is sweet with a slight acidity.
 Their delicate, melt-in-your-mouth texture inspired their name.
-Along with their usefulness in baking and poaching, they can be enjoyed raw with cheese.
+Enjoy these raw with cheese, or poach and use in baking.

-Warren pears: This is Frog Hollow Farm’s signature pear variety.
-It was discovered by Thomas Oscar Warren growing naturally outside a post office in Massachusetts, so it was first known as the Post Office pear.
+Warren pears: This is Frog Hollow Farm’s signature variety.
+Thomas Oscar Warren first discovered it growing naturally outside a post office in Massachusetts.
+(It was first known as the Post Office pear.)
 It’s not often grown commercially, so it’s more likely to be found at farmers markets than grocery stores.
 With its softness, juiciness, and sweetness, it’s a chefs’ favorite.

 Asian Pears

-Compared to their European counterparts, the Asian pears you’ll pick up at the farmers market are tree-ripened and ready to eat immediately after picking.
+Compared to their European counterparts, the Asian pears you’ll pick up at the farmers market are tree-ripened.
+This means that they are ready to eat immediately after picking.
 Visually, they are rounder with more russeting.
-And when biting into them fresh, or adding them as a salad topping, you’ll notice that they are crisper and less sweet, but often just as juicy.
+When biting into them fresh, or adding slices to salads, you’ll notice that they are crisper and less sweet, but often just as juicy.

-Hosui pears: Popular in both Japan and California, their golden hue and round shape make them feel like a true autumn treat.
+Hosui pears: Popular in Japan and California, their golden hue and round shape make these feel like an autumn treat.
 Inside their rough skin, the juicy flesh has a crunchy texture and a sweet, mild taste.

 Niitaka pears: This variety is characterized by its golden color, large size, and density.
 They are crisp and juicy with a mellow flavor.
-They can be enjoyed raw as well as used in cooking as a sweetener or marinade.
+Enjoy them raw or use the juice in cooking as a sweetener or marinade.

 Olympic pears: These grapefruit-shaped pears, also known as Korean Giants, can weigh up to a pound.
-Olympic pears are typically covered in russet, and the flesh is crisp, juicy, and sweet.
+You’ll notice these are typically covered in russet, and the flesh is crisp, juicy, and sweet.

-Shin Li pears: This variety was developed in California by a team of pomologists, including James Beutal, the founder of K&J Orchards.
-Boonie, James’ daughter, says that this underrated pear is a hardy one, with both sweet and tart notes.
+Shin Li pears: This variety was developed in California by a team of pomologists, including James Beutal, founder of K&J Orchards.
+Boonie, James’ daughter, says that this underrated variety is a hardy one, with both sweet and tart notes.

-Yali pears: Yali pears are medium to large in size and are teardrop-shaped.
+Yali pears: This variety is medium to large in size and are teardrop-shaped.
 The thin, green skin has light russeting and pales to yellow when ripe.
-Yali pears are also somewhat softer than other Asian pears, making them more susceptible to bruising.
-When ripe, Yali pears are sweet, mildly tart, and juicy, with flavor notes of cinnamon, anise, spice, and vanilla.
+Yalis are also somewhat softer than other Asian pears, making them more susceptible to bruising.
+When ripe, these are sweet, mildly tart, and juicy, with flavor notes of cinnamon, anise, spice, and vanilla.